subhodeepr/starpix/README.txt

 Students: Subhodeep Ray-Chaudhuri, Behnam Nikkhah
 =================================================

-This application was written using C# programming language and WPF framework.
+This prototype application was written using C# programming language and WPF framework.

 Steps:
 ----------------------------------